-As in most developed countries with aging populations, the prevalence of chronic and non-communicable "lifestyle" diseases has increased, and they now account for about 72% of all deaths.
-In 2021, the top causes of death were cardiovascular diseases (35%) and cancer (18%), followed by digestive and respiratory diseases and diabetes.
+As in most developed countries with aging populations, the prevalence of chronic and non-communicable "lifestyle" diseases has increased, and they now account for about 74% of all deaths.
+In 2022, the top causes of death were cardiovascular diseases (36%) and cancer (21%), followed by respiratory diseases infections, and digestive diseases.
 Preventable "external causes," such as car accidents, suicides, drownings, falls, and drug use resulted in about 4% of deaths, lower than the US rate (6%).
 Notably, tobacco and alcohol consumption in Poland is higher than in neighboring European countries, resulting in elevated levels of associated diseases, such as respiratory illnesses and liver cirrhosis.
-Communicable diseases, like tuberculosis and hepatitis, infectious and parasitic diseases, and HIV/AIDS account for about 24% of deaths.
+Communicable diseases, like tuberculosis and hepatitis, infectious and parasitic diseases, and HIV/AIDS account for about 12% of deaths while illdefined diseases account for 9%.